 A little far from Waikiki but worth the trip, the North Shore has many beaches that could make our list.
 Lauren chose Sunset Beach because, as she put it, “it’s beautiful, usually easy to park, has restrooms, good for swimming in the summer, and the beach isn’t too crowded.”

-Although Sunset Beach isn't really off the beaten trail, we certainly recommend checking it out!
+Although Sunset Beach isn’t off the beaten trail, we recommend checking it out!
 A day at the North Shore will likely include many stops to explore, and there are several other great beaches.
-If I had to choose just one, I'd recommend Sunset Beach, too.
+If I had to choose just one, I’d recommend Sunset Beach, too.

 It may look crowded from the road, but there’s a lot of beach.